 While members of your church should be able to access and update information about themselves, accessing others’ data should be monitored.

 At the most basic levels, access to features is controlled by Access Permissions.
 These allow you to set what features in the system a user is able to access.
-From a Children’s Ministry perspective, there’s a few areas you’ll want to make sure that you volunteers and staff have access to.
+From a youth ministry perspective, there’s a few areas you’ll want to make sure that you volunteers and staff have access to.

-It might also be useful to give some of your kids leaders access to the following, so that they can ensure that your kids data is up-to-date and are able to perform any reporting that needs to be done.
+It might also be useful to give some of your youth leaders access to the following, so that they can ensure that your youths data is up-to-date and are able to perform any reporting that needs to be done.

-This will then allow your kids leaders to view any reports that they need to view, to help ensure that everything is running smoothly.
-It also allows them to update any information about the children under their care.
+This will then allow your youth leaders to view any reports that they need to view, to help ensure that everything is running smoothly.
+It also allows them to update any information about the youth under their care.

 Once you’ve ensured that your volunteers have access to the information that they need access to, it is then important to make sure that they aren’t getting access to information they don’t.

 Primarily this is done using Access Permissions, and ensuring that people don’t have access to features that they shouldn’t have, but can be further expanded upon in a number of ways.

 One way to do this is by restricting access to individual fields.
 For example, your volunteers may need the ability to edit profiles in order to make sure that contact details for youth are up-to-date, but you may not want them to be able to edit information about allergies.
 As such, you can lock this field down to the specific access permissions you want to be able to edit it.